Healing Mind Two Month Retreat

 You will be guided through a progression of meditative techniques, in a curriculum designed for lasting impact.
 Emerge with an expanded understanding of the nature of awareness, a multitude of methods for working with mind, body, senses, and emotions, and fresh insight into the richness and possibilities of being.

 Please note that registration closes one month prior on 9/21/19.
-Registration has been extended and is still open for NON-RESIDENTIAL participants.
+Registration is closed.
+Please contact us if you’d like us to contact you with next year’s dates as soon as they are set.
 Instructor(s): Lama Palzang, Pema Gellek, Hugh Joswick, Abbe Blum, Santosh Philip, Olivia Hurd, and Mark Henderson.
 Cost: $6,256 Residential / $4,629 Non-Residential.

 If you have any questions about this retreat, please contact us to speak to an advisor.